EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 different anatomical regions.
 Both array-based and sequencing-based methylation studies are eligible where the required CpG-level information can be obtained.

-## TRACE-CpG database

-### Unit of observation

-The fundamental observation in TRACE-CpG is a **CpG × tissue-comparison estimate**.

-A CpG may therefore occur multiple times where concordance has been estimated between the same peripheral tissue and multiple brain regions, or under different analytical conditions.

-For example, a study may report separate correlations between blood DNAm and DNAm in:

-- prefrontal cortex;
-- entorhinal cortex;
-- superior temporal gyrus; and
-- cerebellum.

-These represent distinct cross-tissue estimates and are retained separately.

-Accordingly, a CpG identifier alone does not uniquely identify a database observation.
-The identifying fields additionally include the contributing dataset, tissue comparison and, where relevant, analytical specification.

-### Data retained

-For each CpG-level observation, TRACE-CpG will retain, where available:

-- CpG identifier;
-- gene annotation;
-- chromosome and genomic position;
-- genic annotation;
-- CpG-island context;
-- source study;
-- dataset or resource name;
-- DOI and/or PMID;
-- sample size;
-- brain region;
-- harmonised brain-region category;
-- peripheral tissue;
-- harmonised peripheral-tissue category;
-- tissue pair;
-- correlation coefficient;
-- correlation metric;
-- P-value and/or adjusted P-value;
-- source-data scope (e.g. genome-wide, filtered or statistically selected);
-- original CpG-selection or concordance definition;
-- methylation platform;
-- live versus postmortem brain tissue;
-- population characteristics, where available;
-- analytical adjustment information, where available; and
-- transformations or harmonisation applied within TRACE-CpG.

-Additional study-, sample-, CpG- or analysis-level variables may be incorporated where available and relevant to the interpretation, harmonisation or subsequent analysis of cross-tissue DNAm concordance.

-Original source information is retained to allow individual observations to be traced to the contributing study or dataset.

-### Complete and filtered datasets

-Where complete or substantially complete CpG-level correlation matrices are available, all eligible correlation estimates are retained irrespective of correlation magnitude or statistical significance.

-Some published resources provide only subsets of CpGs selected according to statistical, variability or other criteria.
-These datasets remain eligible, but their selection status is explicitly recorded.

-Prespecified correlation thresholds are therefore used for derived classifications and analyses rather than as general inclusion criteria for the master database.

 ---

-## Currently identified cross-tissue resources

-The initial development of TRACE-CpG has been informed by published matched-tissue resources including:

-- **Hannon E, et al. (2015).** *Epigenetics*, 10(11), 1024–1032.
-  DOI: 10.1080/15592294.2015.1100786

-- **Edgar RD, et al. (2017).** *Translational Psychiatry*, 7, e1187.
-  DOI: 10.1038/tp.2017.171

-- **Braun PR, et al. (2019).** *Translational Psychiatry*, 9, 47.
-  DOI: 10.1038/s41398-019-0376-y

-- **Sommerer Y, et al. (2022).** *Clinical Epigenetics*, 14, 139.
-  DOI: 10.1186/s13148-022-01357-w

-- **Nishitani S, et al. (2023).** *Translational Psychiatry*, 13, 72.
-  DOI: 10.1038/s41398-023-02370-0

-This list describes resources identified during initial development and should not be interpreted as the final set of studies eligible for TRACE-CpG.
-Final inclusion is determined through the systematic screening workflow.

----

-## Prototype resource

-The current repository contains a **developmental prototype** of the TRACE-CpG database and web application.

-The prototype was assembled from a subset of published resources to establish and test:

-- data structures;
-- tissue and brain-region harmonisation;
-- CpG annotation;
-- visualisation approaches;
-- database querying;
-- data extraction procedures; and
-- the interactive application architecture.

-The prototype should therefore not be interpreted as the final systematically identified TRACE-CpG evidence base.

 ## Data Acquisition Scripts
 ### Automated literature identification and screening